coopershaw1116/yaper-blue/README.md

+COMMANDS:
+Typing /[username] followed by your message will send your message as a reply to that user instead of a regular message.

 WHAT YAPER DOES:
 YAPER creates a universal group chat over your WiFi's local IP network, allowing only YAPER users to send and receive messages.
 This makes it ideal for communication between multiple people across a large building or campus when mobile devices or mobile data are not available.